- Who do I contact if I need help completing my report?

 LTSS RAD has reorganized and there are no longer rate analysts assigned to specific programs.
-Please direct your questions to the LTSS RAD Customer Information Center at (512) 424-6637.
+Please direct your questions to the LTSS RAD Center for Information and Training (CIC) at (512) 424-6637.

 You will be sent an email with your login information from Fairbanks LLC; please note that this might be in your junk email folder.
 This email is sent after the “Entity Contact” is determined via HHSC contract records.
 If you do not receive an email, please contact your contract manager to ensure that your paperwork is up-to-date.

 - How do I add a Preparer?

 The Primary Entity Contact can add a Preparer in STAIRS Step 1, so long as the Preparer has completed the required training, and whose name has been added to the Trained Preparers List.
 Please see the Managing Contacts Procedures PDF at the bottom of your STAIRS dashboard for more detailed information.

 - Which file formats can be uploaded to STAIRS?